 Along the way, I did find a waffle recipe that we liked.
 We found biscuits that were actually a hit at our family dinners.
 But bread–well, not so much.

 Until lately.
 When I started practicing with Maria Emmerich’s protein bread recipe.
-It’s just beaten egg whites with a little salt, cream of tartar, and egg white protein powder.
-The taste is pretty bland, but the texture is similar to the bland white bread that we used to eat loaves of every week.
+It’s a small carton of egg whites (or 12 egg whites), beaten til stiff with a pinch of salt, 2 tsp cream of tartar; then folded with two scoops of Jay Robb Unflavored Egg White Protein Powder.
+The taste is pretty bland, but the texture is similar to the white bread that we used to eat loaves of every week.
 This version holds fillings like bacon and tomato, peanut butter, turkey and cheese and we’re pretty happy with it.

 My best results have been with making 6 buns rather than the loaf.
 If you look at Maria’s video, she makes a double batch for two loaves at a time.
-I find that one of the smaller egg white cartons whipped will fill my mixer bowl, so I halved her recipe, whipping a one-pound carton of egg whites with a pinch of salt and a teaspoon of cream of tartar until it’s very stiff.
-I then fold in 2 scoops of unflavored egg white protein powder.
+I find that one of the smaller egg white cartons whipped will fill my mixer bowl, so I halved her recipe.

 My biggest challenge was to get the egg white mixture shaped into the general shape of a bun.
-I have six small non-stick pans that I spray generously with coconut oil.
-Then I take the whole batch and divide it into the six pans, piling them high and shaping them generally into a bun shape.
+I have six small non-stick cheesecake pans with removable bottoms that I spray generously with coconut oil.
+I also add a small circle of parchment paper in the bottom just to make sure they’ll release well.
+Then I take the whole batch of batter and divide it into the six pans, piling them high and shaping them generally into a bun shape.
 This took some practice and I have to admit I had several less-than-better attempts.

 The buns are several inches tall when the pans are filled before baking.
 They will puff up during baking and then deflate when cooling.
 Piling them high before baking ensures that there will be enough thickness to them after the baking and deflating.
 Macros: 14 protein grams and 2 carbs for each of the six buns.

 Pictured here are the buns just before going into the oven.